Rolo

-Rolo (/ˈroʊloʊ/ ROH-loh), referring to the roll-styled chocolates, is a brand of truncated cone-shaped or conical frustum-shaped chocolates with a caramel inside.
+Rolo (/ˈroʊloʊ/ ROH-loh) is a brand of truncated cone-shaped or conical frustum-shaped chocolates with a caramel inside.
 First manufactured in Norwich, Norfolk, in the United Kingdom by Mackintosh's in 1937 (followed by Rowntree's after the takeover in 1969), they are made by Nestlé (except in the United States, where production has been licensed to the Hershey Company).

 A long-running British advertising slogan for the brand was "Do you love anyone enough to give them your last Rolo?"
 A YouGov poll saw Rolo ranked the eleventh most popular and seventeenth most famous confectionery in the UK.